 Skip to content

-With Sheffield’s growing construction industry, the demand for high-quality scaffolding solutions has never been greater.
+With Sheffield’s own growing construction industry, the demand for high-quality scaffolding solutions has never been greater.
 As a result, it’s important to understand the basic types of scaffolding to ensure the right structure is used for every project.
+So, what are the three main types of scaffolding?

 Scaffolding generally falls into three categories.
 Despite the fact that there are many types of scaffolding, they all fit into one of these three main classifications.